joaolrpaulo/joaolrpaulo/README.md

 ### Hi there stranger 👋

-- 🔭 I’m currently working @ Talkdesk as a Senior Software Engineer.
+- 🔭 I’m currently working @ Fidel API as a Senior Software Engineer.
 - 📫 How to reach me: joaolrpaulo@gmail.com